Course overview

 How is the course delivered and assessed?

-You will provide evidence of knowledge and understanding through written assignments or professional discussion, with your assessor.
+• You will provide evidence of knowledge and understanding through written assignments or professional discussions, with your assessor.

-You will need to complete a Level 3 Award in Paediatric First Aid (RQF) or a Level l 3 award in Emergency Paediatric First Aid (RQF).
+• You will need to complete a Level 3 Award in Paediatric First Aid (RQF).

 Future career and study opportunities